stcorp/muninn/EXTENSIONS.rst

 ``export_<format name>(self, archive, product, target_path)``
     Methods starting with ``export_`` can be used to implement product type specific export functionality.
 For example, a method ``export_tgz`` could be implemented that exports a product as a gzipped tarball.
+The return value is the path of the exported product.

     These methods can use the archive instance passed in to, for example, locate associated products to be included in the exported product.